Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Introduction

 \section{Introduction}

-Let $\mathbb{T}$ be a Galton-Waston tree with root $\rho$.
-For every vertex $u$ of $\mathbb{T}$, denote $\nu(u)$ as the number of its children, which are i.i.d random variables with generic law $\nu$.
-Throughout the article, we assume that the positive random variable $\nu$ is regularly varying with order $\kappa$, with a constant $\kappa\in (1,2)$ and a slowly varying function $l(x)$.
-We denote it as
+Let $\mathbb{T}$ be a Galton-Watson tree with root $\rho$.
+For every vertex $u$ of $\mathbb{T}$, denote by $\nu(u)$ the number of its children, which are i.i.d random variables with the generic law $\nu$.
+Throughout the article, we assume that the tail distribution of $\nu$ is regularly varying with index $\kappa\in (1,2]$ i.e.